Zoe-Immersive/SketchfabCSharp/README.md

 There are two options to use this project

-1) You can clone the whole plugin as a submodule or just downloading the code.
+1) You can clone the whole plugin as a submodule or just download the code.
 2) Import it as a plugin in your unity project.

 # Functions Included